Sample Masters Project Management Dissertation Proposal

 In this research, the researcher will be collecting data through primary sources as interviews will be carried out from 8-10 construction project managers who will elaborate on the strategies for achieving the best value concerning the PFI initiatives.

 The data analysis will be carried out through the thematic analysis in which the interview responses will be recorded and codified according to the key terms of the research.
-The responses will be presented in the analysis, which will then be triangulated with the literature for achieving the aim and objectives of the research.
+The responses will be presented in the analysis, which will then be triangulated with the literature to achieve the research’s aim and objectives.

 Akbiyikli, R. and Eaton, D., 2006.
 A value for money (VFM) framework proposal for PFI road projects.
 In CIB W92 Conference Proceedings (pp. 18-35).